brittanyrw/emojibops/docs/local_dev_walkthrough.md

 # Local Development

+> This is a walkthrough of how to add an `Emoji Card` to this project.

 ### This method will use your local machine to contribute to the project.
 This will require you to download multiple programs onto your computer.
 This is the method most programmers use when working on projects.

 ### Required Downloads & Tools